tiongjjyi/tp/docs/DeveloperGuide.md

 * can save user inputs and retrieve them in the future
 * inherits from both `CourseListStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+The Storage component builds upon the AB-3 Storage component by adding an InputStorage, which encapsulates the concept of storing user inputs.
+These user inputs are stored in chronological order and are accessed through the StorageManager.
+All user inputs will be stored in the InputStorage, and will also contain the data whether the input was accepted as a valid command or not.
+Handling of this input validity will be done by the UI component.

 ### Common classes